Top 6 Switch Panel Systems for the 5th Gen 4Runner: Full Buyers Guide

 • 11 rated at 15 amps (but can be combined for larger loads)

-• 1 Low Side driver switch rated at 2 amps
+• 1 Low Side driver switch rated at two amps

 Switch-Pros really gave the RCR Force 12 nearly every feature that you can think of in a multi-function switch.
-It has a memory function to turn multiple outputs on or off, and even with specific brightness settings.
+It features a memory function that allows you to turn multiple outputs on or off, as well as adjust specific brightness settings.
 The circuitry in the RCR Force 12 is even robust enough to start your vehicle.
 They really threw the kitchen sink at this switch, and it comes with a price tag to match.

 Whichever switch panel model you choose, the star of the show is really the Switch-Pros’ proprietary power module.